buddhist-uni/buddhist-uni.github.io/_content/articles/oral-transmission_wynne.md

 year: 2004
 volume: 27
 number: 1
-journal: "Journal of the International Association of Buddhist Studies"
+journal: "The Journal of the International Association of Buddhist Studies"
+course: ebts
+tags: [india]
 ---

 Argues against an improvisational oral transmission and shows why we should think of the texts as having been recited verbatim